InteractComp: Evaluating Search Agents With Ambiguous Queries: Benchmark and Implementation Details

 Our agent implementation is built upon the ReAct framework~\citep{yao2023react}, which combines reasoning and acting in a unified architecture.
-We implement three distinct agent configurations to systematically evaluate different capability combinations:
+Our implementation records complete search, interaction, and answer trajectories for each rollout.
+Such trajectories may also serve as reusable supervision signals for future tool-use and agent-training methods, complementing recent work on synthesizing tool-use trajectories from textual experience~\citep{xu2026unlocking}.
+We implement four distinct agent configurations to systematically evaluate different capability combinations:

 Configuration 1: Answer-only: The agent directly generates responses using its internal knowledge without external information gathering.
 This configuration serves as a baseline to measure pure knowledge recall capabilities on ambiguous queries.